ger0nymo/mushroom-classifier-wrapper/README.md

 With minimal machine learning knowledge, I delved into object detection and classification.
 My first attempt involved building a custom model using TensorFlow.
 Although the process was straightforward, the model's output yielded only a 40% accuracy on the validation dataset, far from satisfactory for this project's standards.

 ## Shift to Existing Models:
 Undeterred, I shifted my focus to existing classification models.
 Detectron2, an initial choice, faced dependency version conflicts on Colab, prompting me to explore alternatives.
 The contenders were EfficientNetV2 and YOLOv8.
-While EfficientNetV2 reached a 70% accuracy, YOLOv8 outperformed it with a top1 accuracy of 90% and a top5 accuracy exceeding 98%.
+While EfficientNetV2 reached a 70% accuracy, YOLOv8 outperformed it with a top1 accuracy of 90% and a top5 accuracy exceeding 98% on the validation dataset.

 ## Model Implementation and Backend Development:
 Having chosen YOLOv8 for its superior performance, the next step was implementing the trained model.
 I opted for Flask, a Python-based backend technology, to set up an HTTP endpoint.
 This endpoint receives image inputs from a frontend, runs predictions using the model, and sends the results back to the client.
 The backend's simplicity and compatibility made it an ideal choice for seamless integration.